isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-kill-bed-bugs/index.md

 ###  Method 2: Peppermint Oil + Rubbing Alcohol

-The next level for mixing the peppermint oil will require that you add 12 drops of the oil and [mix it with rubbing alcohol](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/) (1 oz). - Rubbing alcohol will act as a drying agent and thus kill the bed bugs through dehydration.
+The next level for mixing the peppermint oil will require that you add 12 drops of the oil and [mix it with rubbing alcohol](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/)(1 oz). - Rubbing alcohol will act as a drying agent and thus kill the bed bugs through dehydration.
 Therefore, the mixture of rubbing alcohol and peppermint oil will be more effective compared to that with water plus the oil.

-Expert exterminators approve that we use 70% isopropyl sprays and 91% alcohol to kill the bed bugs [by damaging their organs](https://books.google. com. au/books? id=xrxSr9S_H3oC&pg=PT19&dq=bed+bugs+alcohol&hl=en&sa=X&redir_esc=y#v=onepage&q=earth&f=false). - You may still get some of the desired outcomes but you will be required to reapply the alcohol.
+Expert exterminators approve that we use 70% isopropyl sprays and 91% alcohol to kill the bed bugs [by damaging their organs](https://books.google.com.au/books?id=xrxSr9S_H3oC&pg=PT19&dq=bed+bugs+alcohol&hl=en&sa=X&redir_esc=y#v=onepage&q=earth&f=false).- You may still get some of the desired outcomes but you will be required to reapply the alcohol.

 The pests will lay many eggs for a short time and that is how your house may become reinfested fast.